TravelTime Technologies Ltd.

 Accordingly, data obtained within the UK or any other country could be processed outside the European Union.

-For example, some of the software our website uses may have been developed in the United States of America or elsewhere.
+For example, some of the software our website uses may have been developed in the United States of America or in elsewhere.

 We use the following safeguard with respect to data transferred outside the European Union: the data protection clauses in our contracts with data processors include transfer clauses designed to ensure that processing carried out by a processor meets all the requirements of the GDPR (not just those related to keeping personal data secure).